thisthat/java-time-verification/server/Readme.md

 * `invalidCache` : if equal to **1** it invalidates the cache and compute again the indexes.
 Default value is `0`.

 The function returns a value with a status code:
-* `0` : There is already an indexing on that project ongoing
-* `1` : The indexing process started correctly
+* `0` : The path exists and the process started correctly
+* `1` : There was an error, look `description` to understand which error was

+`description` is a text field that shows an error message.

 # /isProjectOpen